josephrexme/josephrex.me/content/post/2021-03-01-a-life-of-segmented-purpose.md

 capable without trying?
 Are you like Joe from the Soul movie that only talks about Jazz at the barber shop, that your barber wishes he could talk about something else with you, and you just care about the one thing you feel is your sole life purpose.

+You may subscribe below to get updates on new posts from me with more interesting gems.

 [^1]: Stagnation leads to the result of doing nothing about a [broken window][2].